CMCD1996/Portfolio/academia.md

 Please click any of the graphics to review project material and reports.

-## **Finance (Honours): Direct Hedge Portfolio Excess Return Maximisation using Deep Neural Networks**
+## **Finance (Honours): Maximimisating Long-Short Portfolio Excess Returns using Deep Neural Networks**

 [![Project Outline](/assets/images/finance-honours.png)]({{ site.url }}/downloads/cmcd398-research-essay.pdf)

 ### **Theory & Hypotheses**

-AI models optimise a loss function by iteratively fine tuning model parameters to minimise the difference between actual observations & predicted outcomes.
+Machine learning models optimise a loss function by iteratively fine tuning model parameters to minimise the difference between actual observations & predicted outcomes.
 Portfolio managers seek to maximise excess returns while diversifying idiosyncratic risk by using trading strategies e.g., Trading long-short equity hedge portfolios.

 I reconfigured a neural network to directly use a hedge portfolio loss function to maximise excess returns of one month lead long-short hedge portfolios.

 Analysis tested the reconfigured model's ability to generate statistically and economically significant results, outperform standard configurations, and align with a portfolio manager's mandate.
 Hypothetically,

-1. It is possible to reconfigure a neural network from maximisation problems given: Argmax $$f(x)$$ = Argmin $$-f(x)$$.
+1. It is possible to reconfigure a neural network from maximisation problems given: **Argmax $$f(x)$$ = Argmin $$-f(x)$$**.
 2. A hedge portfolio loss function will not outperform standard minimisation functions given the fundamental theory behind these models.

 ### **Data**

 I used a global factor dataset published by [Jensen et al. (2021)](https://github.com/bkelly-lab/ReplicationCrisis) using [CRSP](https://crsp.org) and [Compustat](https://www.spglobal.com/marketintelligence/en/?product=compustat-research-insight) by S&P Global.
-The dataset includes individual firm-year observations across countries with a 1-month holding period factor for each characteristic e.g., book-to-market ratio.
+The dataset is comprised of individual firm-year observations across countries with a 1-month holding period factor for each characteristic e.g., book-to-market ratio.
 A factor represents a characteristic's contribution to a portfolio's excess returns to if included in a long-short zero net investment strategy calculated by:

 1. Sorting stocks into terciles for each characteristic for each country and month;
 2. Defining factors by high-tercile returns minus low-tercile returns to align with a zero cost investment strategy, calculating each factors' alpha using an Ordinary least squares (OLS) regression on a constant and region's market return;